fief-dev/docs/docs/self-hosting/deployment/render.md

 # Render

 [Render](https://render.com/) is a very popular Platform as a Service (PaaS).
 It allows to quickly host and serve your applications without worrying about server management.
-Actually, Fief Cloud is hosted on Render!

 We provide an official blueprint creating all the services you need to run Fief.